SmithB23/Car_Binary_Classification_CV/README.md

 - With around 10 epochs taking a minute each, the model was pretty fast, taking only 10 minutes each time.

 ## Perfomance
+- Despite the change in amount of images, my validation accuracy didn't change too much.
+Ranging from 70-80% on average
+- The highest validation accuracy by the end of the 10 epochs was
+- The lowest validation accuracy by the end of the 10 epochs was .6010

 ## Conclusions
+Interstingly enough, it seems like the less photo used, the more accurate the model was.
+While I wish this was simply the case, this is most likely the result of the model guessing, but not having as many points to get wrong.
+I made sure to add wieghts to prevent the model from only choosing civilian, but the results are still sub-par.
+With the most amount of images, the accuracy was .6010.

 ## Future Plans
+This project was really simple, if I were to add onto this project, I would go about changing the data.
+Instead of having a singular car in an image and determing if it was a police car or not, I would like to have an image with many cars and determine if it contains a police car.
+I would then go one step beyond that and use object detection to determine where a police car is.
+With that being done, instead of the obvious police cars, targeting specfic models of cars could be used incase of amber alerts or other helpful concepts.

 # Downloading Data